How the Baconian cipher works

 U/V = BAABB

-Once you have the A/B sequence, you can hide it in many ways: two fonts, two typefaces, two colors, or simply upper/lowercase.
-A recipient who knows the scheme can map it back to As and Bs and then to letters.
+Once you have the A/B sequence, you can hide it using two fonts, two colors, or simply uppercase versus lowercase characters.
+A reader with the key can map back to As and Bs and then to letters.

 24 vs 26 letters